|

 cut to fit inside the box and lay it over the plywood "circuit

 board."
 This has saved me more grief than you can imagine.
-I cut it a
+I initially sized it a

 little longer and wider and flip all four sides up so that any screws, washers, solder,